The Energy Grid

 Universal Intelligent Transformer

-It’s possible that one of the most important developments of the energy age will be the solid state transformer for power distribution.
+One of the most important developments of the energy age may be the solid-state transformer for power distribution.

 This device will act as a ‘power supply’ for a building.
-It will deliver the voltages and frequency needed by different systems in the building the same way that a computer power supply delivers several different configurations of power to a computer motherboard.
+It will deliver the voltages and frequency needed by different systems in the building in the same way that a computer power supply provides several different configurations of power to a computer motherboard.

-A typical transformer is an induction device whereby electricity is transferred from one winding to another and incresed or decreased based on the relationship of the windings.
-An Intelligent Universal Transformer (IUT) is a solid state device, a power supply, that can be used to intelligently provide optimal power to loads.
+A typical transformer is an induction device whereby electricity is transferred from one winding to another and increased or decreased based on the relationship of the windings.
+An Intelligent Universal Transformer (IUT) is a solid-state device, a power supply, that can intelligently provide optimal power to loads.

 Transformers are essential elements of the power grid; they convert the high-voltage electricity delivered by power lines to the 120-volt supply needed for consumers.
 Typically, one transformer supplies power to several homes.
-They come in three varieties: the pole-mounted canisters; ground-level metal boxes; and, rarely, underground transformers.
-See also: Transformers
+They come in three varieties: pole-mounted canisters, ground-level metal boxes, and, rarely, underground transformers.
+See also: Transformers.

 Problems with these transformers include:

-Efficiency: Transformers consume some of the power they use and their collective impact in the grid is significant.
+Efficiency: Transformers consume some of their power, and their collective impact on the grid is significant.

-Limitations: Transformers cannot change the frequency of the electricity passing through it and cannot use direct current.
+Limitations: Transformers cannot change the frequency of the electricity passing through them and cannot use direct current.

 Ecology: Power Transformers contain mineral oils, a source of pollution.

-The solid state power transformer mitigates all power quality problems, converts all loads to sinusoidal and unity power factor thereby increasing the efficiency of the entire distribution grid, completely mitigates secondary faults, readily supply dc offset loads, and features very low no-load losses.
-In addition, the design does not utilize mineral oil and is thus environmentally friendly and at the same time is based upon a technology (power electronics) in which component costs are falling sharply.
+The solid-state power transformer mitigates all power quality problems, converts all loads to sinusoidal and unity power factor, thereby increasing the efficiency of the entire distribution grid, completely mitigates secondary faults, readily supplies D.C. offset loads, and features shallow no-load losses.
+In addition, the design does not utilize mineral oil.
+It is thus environmentally friendly and, simultaneously, based upon a technology (power electronics) in which component costs are falling sharply.

 Energy Efficiency: The existing transmission systems can be better optimized.
 More power can be delivered through the same wires.

-Flexibility: The Intelligent Universal Transformer will be able to reliably deliver diverse power duch as 400 Hz service, DC service (for hybrid electrical systems) and three phase power from a single phase line.
+Flexibility: The Intelligent Universal Transformer will reliably deliver diverse power, such as 400 Hz service, D.C. service (for hybrid electrical systems), and three-phase control from a single-phase line.

 Configurable: Because one device can be used in many configurations, inventory and spare parts can be reduced.
 Maintenance costs are reduced.

-Environmental Concerns: The Intelligent Universal Transformers will contain no hazardous liquid dielectrics, such as conventional transformers.
+Environmental Concerns: The Intelligent Universal Transformers will contain no hazardous liquid dielectrics like conventional transformers.
 The hazards and costs of spills and cleanups will be avoided.

 Patents: